dobzacode/coinjar/README.md

 ### ISIN Validation

-When adding securities to your PEA, the app automatically validates ISINs against Yahoo Finance with:
+When adding securities to your PEA, the app automatically validates ISINs against Yahoo Finance using TanStack Query:

+- **Query caching** - Validated ISINs are cached to avoid redundant API calls
-- Debounced requests (500ms) to avoid excessive API calls
+- **Debounced requests** (500ms) to avoid excessive API calls
-- Real-time format validation (regex pattern matching)
+- **Real-time format validation** with regex pattern matching
+- **Error handling** - Automatic retry logic and error states
-- Proper URL encoding for security
+- **Proper URL encoding** for security
-- Auto-filling security names from API response
+- **Auto-filling** security names from API response
+- **Stale-while-revalidate** pattern for optimal UX

+This provides a smoother experience with intelligent caching and automatic error recovery.

 ### Database Seeding